Language-Technology-Assessment/main-database/readme.md

 **Weights endmodel**

-Are the weights of the model that the enduser interacts with made freely available?
+Are the weights of the model that the end user interacts with made freely available?

     🟥 Weights of the user-facing end model are not shared.